vanjohnson879/frontline-cloud-doc/content/reference/plugins/teamcity/index.md

 ## Plan set-up

-Add a new build step called **FrontLine Launcher**.
+Add a new build step called **Gatling Enterprise Launcher**.
 Choose in the Simulation list the simulation you want to monitor.
 You need to configure the global properties of the plugin, and create at least a simulation on Gatling Enterprise to do this step.

 {{< img src="configuration.png" alt="Configuration" >}}